- Verb Agreement

 is the person, place, thing or idea about which we are talking about in the

 sentence.
 A verb is used to describe an action, state or occurrence.
 Every

 sentence has subject and suitable verb.
 Subjects and verbs must agree with one another in number

 (singular or plural).
 This is called subject verb agreement.

 Dia are washing the dishes in the

 The girls likes ice cream.

-Do you find any problem in above two sentences?
+you find any problem in above two sentences?

 of course.
-The above 2 sentences have subject-verb
+The above 2 sentences have subject-verb agreement problems.

-Let’s fix the above two sentences as per the basic
+fix the above two sentences as per the basic rule.

 Dia is washing the dishes in the kitchen.